-A school bus driver for Monmouth-Roseville School District in Illinois was caught in a Facebook video driving through floodwater, reported the Charlotte Observer.
+A school bus driver for Monmouth-Roseville School District in Illinois was caught in a Facebook video driving a school bus through floodwater, reported the Charlotte Observer.

 The video shows the water almost up to the windows on the bus, just below the bottom of the stop sign.